bauerjj/bauerjj.github.io/_pages/tempe-todo-archive.md

 Angels Trumpet - dt scottsdale
 Patties - dt scottsdale
 Old Town Tavern -dt scottsdale
-Capriotts -dt scottsdale
+Capriotts -dt scottsdale  Tasty late-night meal when at the bars The Vig
-The Vig
 Greens - Supresingly good vegan food.
 I get the "dough-boy"
 Taco Shack - A bit of a wait, but worth it
 Boulders on Broadway - food is meh, beer is good, trivia is fun
 Polibertos taco shop - authentic mexican.
 Beware of wait time
 Los 2 Diablitos
-Chuckbox
-Comedy Club - dt phoenix
-Hurts Donughts
+Chuckbox  - Authentic, classic cheeseburgers.
+Get it before the building is knocked down.
+Crowded when school in session Hurts Donughts
+Flemings - Get their sunday special of prime rid which comes with salad and dessert for only $36 each.
+Also, seafood tower is awesome

 ## Leisure

 Tortilla Flats - Decent restauarnt, but mostly it is a nice scenic drive
 Casino Arizona, Talking stick, etc
+Jesterz

 ## Non-phx places